 [39.
 Deleted by No. 73 of 1995 s.
 52.]

 39A.
-Acquisition by agreement of water works from person or local government
+Water works, acquisition of by Corporation

 (1) The Corporation may, at the request of a person or local government and with the approval of the Minister, acquire from the person or local government the whole or part of any water works of the person or local government and all or any property used in connection with those water works on and subject to such terms and conditions as may be mutually agreed.